auto3t/docs/mkdocs/docs/settings/schedule-tasks.md

 # Schedule and Tasks

-**Auto3T** depends on scheduled tasks for it's core functionality.
+**Auto3T** depends on scheduled tasks for its core functionality.
 It is on you the user to configure those.
 Schedules are defined in cron format.
 Make sure to configure your `TZ` env var correctly.

 ## Schedule